August 31–September 6-Birthdays

 Van Morrison – 8/31/1945

 As one of music’s true originals Sir Van Morrison’s unique and inspirational musical legacy has deep roots in postwar Belfast.
 Born in 1945 Van hears his Shipyard worker father’s collection of blues, country, and gospel early in life.
-Feeding off musical greats such as Hank Williams, Jimmie Rodgers, Muddy Waters, Mahalia Jackson and Leadbelly.
+Furthermore, feeding off musical greats such as Hank Williams, Jimmie Rodgers, Muddy Waters, Mahalia Jackson and Leadbelly.

 While at thirteen, he’s a travelling musician and singing, playing guitar and sax, in several bands.
 Shortly after, he forms the band “Them” in 1964.
 Establishing Van as a major force in the British R&B scene.
 As a musician, Morrison continues to advance his status as a game- changing artist through the 90s, and into the 21st century.